2-Discontinuity Functions Table.

 The third case in the discontinuity function table is a beam under a uniform load wo.

-The first expression of w(x) or the load function is w(x)=w0<x-a>^0, which is a step function or Macaulayโ€™s function.
-If we check the units, we will have a load expressed by Kips/inch.
+The first expression of w(x) or the load function is w(x)=w0<x-a>^0, which is a step function or Macaulay’s function.
+If we check the units, we will see a load expressed in kips/inch.
 Taking a section at the right distance a, will give a value of V(x)=w(x-a) and moment function M(x)=w0(x-a)^2/2.

-Discontinuity functions table for cases from one to three.
+1-Discontinuity functions table for cases from one to three.

 The fourth case in the discontinuity function table is a beam under a triangular load with maximum intensity wo.

-The load intensity is w and corresponds to a base distance b, the slope of the load is wo/b, and the load function w(x)=wo/b*<x-a>^1, there is a match in units since w/b is for instance N/m divided by M to be multiplied by m this will yield N/m.
+The load intensity is w and corresponds to a base distance b, the slope of the load is wo/b, and the load function w(x)=wo/b*<x-a>^1.
+There is a match in units, since w/b is, for instance, N/m divided by M, multiplied by m, which yields N/m.

-The shear value equals the area of the triangular load as equal to ยฝ*(x-a)*(x-a)*w0/b, which will lead to ยฝ*w0*(x-a)^2/b.
+The shear value equals the area of the triangular load, which is ½*(x-a)*(x-a)*w0/b, leading to ½*w0*(x-a)^2/b.

-The fifth case in the discontinuity function table is a beam with an upward limited width load of wo.
+The fifth case in the discontinuity function table is a beam with an upward-limited-width load of wo.

 Case number 5 is the case of an upward uniform load acting on a beam shifted from the left part of the beam and acting at a distance of a1.
 The uniform load continues to act only a limited distance a2 from the w(x) vertical axis, with a length of (a2-a1).